Updated on:

 Where to Stay

 Florence is a a fairly small city, so no matter which area you choose to stay in you’ll be less than a 20 minute walk from almost any other area of the city.
 There are a ton of hotel options in addition to hundreds of rental properties, so finding your ideal location and price point should be possible.
-I’ve stayed in Florence mostly on longer term trips so I’ve opted for VRBO’s most of the time, but I’ve also stayed at a few hotels and have included recommendations in my favorite areas, the Duomo, Ponte Vecchio and Oltrarno, below.
+I’ve stayed in all areas of Florence and love them all!

 Piazza del Duomo: